suzanv/anonymization/README.md

 python3 names.py dummy-sample.tab
 ```

-This script anonymizes the comment fields ('omschrijving') in Dutch bank transactions.
+This script anonymizes the comment fields ('omschrijving') in Dutch bank transactions, by removing all person names.
 It takes as input file a tab-separated text file with the following columns:
 ```
 MINISTERIE, BOEKJAAR, NAAM LEVERANCIER, OMSCHRIJVING, BEDRAG, VALUTA, GB_DATUM, EUR_BEDRAG